musifahamran/FYP/README.md

 Note:
 - IEMOCAP database consists of 5 sessions * 2 speakers per session.
 The speakers (5 males, 5 females) have been assigned ID based on the session and gender {1F, 1M, 2F, 2M, 3F, 3M, 4F, 4M, 5F, 5M}
+- THAI_SER database consists of 80 studio recordings seperated in 10 batches per folder.
+As there are 10 studio recordings in each batch folder, they are split and assigned as 1T (Studio 1-5) and 1V (Studio6-10) for batch folder name Studio 1-10.

 ## Requirements

 ------------------------------------
 ## SER Publications

 ------------------------------------
 ## SER Datasets